Sonic Sheep building things

 Navigation

-Jürgen's original webpage describing the string filter »
+Jürgen's original webpage closed after his untimely death but is now relocated.
+It describes the string filter »

 My FFT analysis data of the filter »